 tail_replace_string_field(search, replace, all)

-search: the string to be replaced.
+search: the string to be replaced

-replace: the string after the replacement.
+replace: the replacement string

-The string after the replace operation.
+The string after replacement

 tail_replace_string_field('\u000f','',true)

-field1: the name of the level -1 field.
+field1: the name of the level-1 field.

-field2: the name of the level -2 field.
+field2: the name of the level-2 field.

-The value of the corresponding field in the document.
+The value of the corresponding field in the document

 e_set(`user_id`, bson_value("id"))